mirrorweb/tf-helper-action/README.md

 ## Disclaimer

-Input sanitisation of the inputted command needs to be added to this action, care should be take with the commands in the interim.
 Due to the nature of it's interaction with Terraform this action is potentially destructive, although your Terraform Cloud configuration should prevent this.